pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-type-code-with-state-strategy.md

 Set step 1

-#|en| Let's look at <i>Replace Type Code with State/Strategy</i> in the context of the payroll class considered earlier.
+#|en| Let's look at *Replace Type Code with State/Strategy*  in the context of the payroll class considered earlier.
 We have several types of employees; these types are used to calculate the salary amount for each particular employee.

 Select "public int |||type|||"